eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--cache-location`

-Path to the cache location.
+Specify the path to the cache location.
 Can be a file or a directory.

-If no location is specified, `.eslintcache` is used.
-In that case, the file is created in the directory where the `eslint` command is executed.
+* **Argument Type**: String.
+Path to file or directory.
 If a directory is specified, a cache file is created inside the specified folder.
-The name of the file is based on the hash of the current working directory (CWD). e.g.: `.cache_hashOfCWD`
+The name of the file is based on the hash of the current working directory, e.g.: `.cache_hashOfCWD`.
+* **Multiple Arguments**: No
+* **Default Value**: If no location is specified, `.eslintcache` is used.
+The file is created in the directory where the `eslint` command is executed.

-**Important note:** If the directory for the cache does not exist make sure you add a trailing `/` on \*nix systems or `\` in windows.
+If the directory for the cache does not exist make sure you add a trailing `/` on \*nix systems or `\` in windows.
 Otherwise the path is assumed to be a file.

 ##### `--cache-location` example